Discovering Data Structures: Nearest Neighbor Search and Beyond: Beyond Nearest Neighbor Search

+Our framework is designed for problems that require efficiently answering queries over some collection of data.
+We believe it can be applied to any problem that shares this structure---namely, one where there is a data-processing step, a query algorithm, and constraints on space and query-time complexity.
+Here, we outline several such candidate problems that could benefit from this approach.
+We provide a more detailed discussion on the broader applicability of the framework and how it can be adapted to these problems in App. \ref{app:broad-applicability}.

-\textbf{Graph data structures}: Many graph-related problems require an efficient representation to support connectivity or distance queries between vertices.
-For distance queries, one approach is to use quadratic space to store the distances between all vertex pairs, allowing $O(1)$ query time.
-Alternatively, one could use no extra space and simply store the graph (which may require significantly less than quadratic space) and run a shortest-path algorithm at query time.
-The challenge is to find a middle ground: using sub-quadratic space while still answering distance queries faster than a full shortest-path computation \citep{thorup2005approximate}.
+\textbf{Graph data structures} Efficient graph representations are essential for connectivity or distance queries.
+Storing all distances between vertices in quadratic space enables $O(1)$ queries, but requires substantial memory.
+An alternative is storing the entire graph and running a shortest-path algorithm at query time.
+The challenge is finding a balance: using sub-quadratic space while still answering queries faster than full shortest-path computations \citep{thorup2005approximate}.

-\textbf{Sparse matrices:} Another common problem that can be framed as a data structure problem is that of compressing sparse matrices.
-Given an $M\times N$ matrix, on one hand, one could store the full matrix and access elements in $O(1)$ time.
-However, depending on the number and distribution of 0s in the matrix, different data structures could be designed that use less than $O(MN)$ space.
-There is an inherent trade-off between how compressed the representation is and the time required to access elements of the matrix to solve various linear algebraic tasks involving the matrix such as matrix-vector multiplication \citep{bulucc2011implementing,chakraborty2018tight}.
+\textbf{Sparse matrices} Another problem that can be framed as a data structure problem is compressing sparse matrices.
+Given an $M\times N$ matrix, on one hand, one can store the full matrix and access elements in $O(1)$ time.
+However, depending on the number and distribution of 0s in the matrix, data structures that use less than $O(MN)$ space could be designed.
+There is an inherent trade-off between how compressed the representation is and the time required to access elements of the matrix to solve various linear algebraic tasks involving the matrix, such as matrix-vector multiplication \citep{bulucc2011implementing,chakraborty2018tight}.

-\textbf{Learning statistical models:} Our framework can also handle problems such as learning statistical models like decision trees, where the input to the data-processing network is a training dataset, and the output is a model such as a decision tree.
+\textbf{Learning statistical models} Our framework can handle problems such as learning statistical models, where the input to the data-processing network is a training dataset, and the output is a model such as a decision tree.
 The query algorithm would then access a subset of the model at inference time, such as by doing a traversal on the nodes of the decision tree.
-This could be used to explore questions around optimal algorithms and heuristics for learning decision tress, which are not properly understood \citep{blanc2021decision,blanc2022properly}.
+This could be used to explore optimal algorithms and heuristics for learning decision trees, which are not properly understood \citep{blanc2021decision,blanc2022properly}.